Nenrikido/KidoScript/README.md

 - All other characters not in the keys below (basically all characters not enclosed in double quotes) won't be used and will be like commentaries

 - KidoScript isn't yet supporting Floating Values, Value Structures, Unicode and Object Oriented Programmation but that's to go (except for Value Structures 'cause it's already using a big one)
+- There's actually 45 key patterns and some more to go

 ### Base Keys :